m3db/m3/docs/how_to/single_node.md

 ```

 Shortly after, you should see your node complete bootstrapping!
 Don't worry if you see warnings or
-errors related to a local cache file.
-Those are expected for a local instance.
+errors related to a local cache file, such as `[W] could not load cache from file
+/var/lib/m3kv/m3db_embedded.json`.
+Those are expected for a local instance and in general any
+warn-level errors (prefixed with `[W]`) should not block bootstrapping.

 ```
 20:10:12.911218[I] updating database namespaces [{adds [default]} {updates []} {removals []}]